 The History of Mexican Wine

-The first grape vines in America arrived in Mexico in 1521.
+The first grape vines arrived in Mexico in 1521.
 Spanish conquerors found the perfect place to grow grapes and make wine in a varied country.
 In 1531, King Charles V of Spain ordered every ship traveling to the new continent to send grapevines, guaranteeing Mexico’s wine production during the colonial era.

 Did you know?
 The oldest still-working winery in America, Casa Madero, was founded in 1597!